altaf-husain/CHER-FARS/README.md

-# CHER-FARS : Design of a Semi-Automatic Edible Coating Device for Cherry Tomatoes to Extend Their Shelf Life
+# CHER-FARS : Semi-Automatic Edible Coating Device for Cherry Tomatoes to Extend Their Shelf Life

 ## Overview
 **CHER-FARS** is a semi-automatic edible coating device designed to improve the shelf life of cherry tomatoes.
 The system applies an edible coating solution using a dipping mechanism followed by a controlled drying process.